This Simple Whole Roasted Chicken is flavorful, juicy, and tender. It has perfectly crisp skin, and is perfect for Sunday super.

 FAQs

-Poultry is fully cooked and safe to eat when it reaches 165°.
-A thermometer placed into the inner thigh close to the breast will give you the most accurate reading.
+Poultry is fully cooked and safe to eat when it reaches an internal temperature of 165°.
+A meat thermometer placed into the thickest part of the thigh close to the breast will give you the most accurate reading.
 Be sure you are not touching bone.
-Some people recommend checking for the color of the juices.
-Red juices mean the bird is still raw and clear juices signify a cooked chicken.
-However, I would caution you against using this method as different parts cook at different speeds.
-You will also lose moisture poking and cutting around before it has rested.

 Start out with the oven set at 425° for 20 minutes to sear the skin and keep the juices in.
 Then lower the oven to 350° for the remaining time.